-We provide and work with a number of clubs, organisations and partners to increase the accessibility for people with disabilities.
+We provide and work with a number of schools, clubs, organisations and partners to increase the accessibility for people with disabilities.
 Our principal partner for disability cricket is the Lord’s Taverners and our Community Officer responsible for Disability is Brian Gasking.

 For information on the Kent Cricket Disability Squads, please visit the representative squads page.